Stardusstt/Xtdl/README.md

 * wav

 ## Installation
-Put tool-youtube-dl , youtube-dl , ffmpeg in the same directory.
+Put Xtdl , youtube-dl , ffmpeg in the same directory.

 ## How to use